 How to compare gas tariffs

 You may be put off switching your gas supplier because you think it’s not worth the hassle, but you may be surprised by just how easy it is.
-Simply visit our gas and electricity switching page and click the "Compare Energy Prices" button to start running a price comparison.
+Simply visit our energy comparison page and click the "Compare Energy Prices" button to start running a price comparison.
 It only takes 5 minutes and you might save hundreds of pounds!

 Why compare gas prices?